 Although this design has been purchased extensively by schools because of its ruggedness and simplicity, focusing is often difficult for a child.
 Project MICRO feels that the 3 types described above are a better choice.
 Examples are:

 Project MICRO welcomes your comments.
-Contact the co-chair, Caroline Schooley if you want further information.
+Contact the coordinator, Elaine Humphrey for further information.